Technology-Notes/luoyh-notes-wiki/mvn.md

 Use versions:set from the versions-maven plugin:

 mvn versions:set -DnewVersion=2.50.1-SNAPSHOT

+And you can set dont create backup file.
+Use [generateBackupPoms=false]:

+mvn versions:set -DnewVersion=2.33.1 -DgenerateBackupPoms=false

 It will adjust all pom versions, parent versions and dependency versions in a multi-module project.

 If you made a mistake, do